Making a refugee claim

 As of 15 June 2020, the Vancouver office of the IRB resumed mail and registry support functions.
 Mail services will restart in IRB offices in Montreal and Toronto on 22 June 2020, with partial registry resuming in those same cities on 29 June 2020.
 From these dates forward, you will be able to provide the Refugee Appeal Division with documents by mail, fax, email or ePost Connect.
 Reception desks will not be open to receive in-person deliveries.
 Read the instructions on sending correspondence on the IRB’s website.

-For those awaiting a Pre-Removal Risk Assessment (PRRA) hearing
+For those applying for a Pre-Removal Risk Assessment (PRRA)

 In regards to detained individuals